lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

 Software Architecture for nRF5420
 #################################

-nRF5420 is a multi-core System on Chip (SoC) using an asymmetric multiprocessing (AMP) configuration.
+The nRF5420 is a multi-core System-on-Chip (SoC) that uses an asymmetric multiprocessing (AMP) configuration.
-Each core is tasked with specific responsibilities and they cooperate to run the whole system use cases efficiently.
+Each core is tasked with specific responsibilities and they cooperate to run the whole system use-cases efficiently.

 The software architecture documentation briefly describes the responsibilities of the cores and their inter-processor interactions.